Enabling Branch Dynamic Routing

 When your configuration includes traffic path rules for balancing traffic or to enable security, an OSPF zone interacts with the rules as follows:

-Traffic path rule - You can create a traffic path rule for balancing traffic over multiple WANs by selecting a zone either as a source, a target, or both.
+•Traffic path rule - You can create a traffic path rule for balancing traffic over multiple WANs by selecting a zone either as a source, a target, or both.
 The traffic path rule assigns a specific order of path preference and QoS priority to the source and target combination.
 When you select a static zone as the source, target, or both, the path rule applies to a specific subnet associated with the static zone.
 However, with a dynamic OSPF zone, the path rule provides reachability to a range of subnets learned through that OSPF zone, because the zone is associated with more than one subnet.
 A traffic path rule applies the specified path preference and QoS priority for the rule to all subnets learned from the OSPF zone.
-For details, see Balancing traffic using traffic path rules.
+For details, see

-Outbound or internal rule - You can create an outbound rule that works as a filter to allow or deny traffic between a specific source and target combination.
+•Outbound or internal rule - You can create an outbound rule that works as a filter to allow or deny traffic between a specific source and target combination.
 When an OSPF zone is selected as source, a target, or both for an outbound rule, the rule applies to all subnets learned from the OSPF zone.

-For details, see How do inbound and outbound rules work?.
+How do inbound and outbound rules work?.
 Currently, you must create an outbound rule with the OSPF zone as the source to allow TCP traffic originating from any of the OSPF discovered subnets behind the SteelConnect gateway.